svponomarev/artfaceapp/app/app/utils/nginx_magenta/README.md

 # ArtFaceApp utils/nginx_magenta

 This directory contains files for building supporting container with magenta neural net applying arbitrary style transfer placed on server based on uWSGI and Nginx:
-- Dockerfile - dockerfile for building nginx-magenta docker image
+- Dockerfile - dockerfile for building nginx-magenta docker image;
-- requirements.txt - python dependencies to install
+- requirements.txt - python dependencies to install;
-- entrypoint.sh - bash script for configuring Nginx (also 502 error handling)
+- entrypoint.sh - bash script for configuring Nginx (also 502 error handling);
-- start.sh - bash script for supporting pre-starting commands execution, which can be added in /app/prestart.sh
+- start.sh - bash script for supporting pre-starting commands execution, which can be added in /app/prestart.sh;
-- /app - default basic project for Flask in a uWSGI Nginx Docker container with Python 2.7
+- /app - default basic project for Flask in a uWSGI Nginx Docker container with Python 2.7;
-- /magenta - current version of git repository of magenta tensorflow project (added into docker image)
+- /magenta - current version of git repository of magenta tensorflow project (added into docker image).

 ## Building instructions:
 ```